Cincinnati Children's Blog

 Food is a powerful thing.
 It has the power to sustain life and bring people together, but it also has potential to be a centerpiece of unhealthy behavior.

-In a world where shows like The Biggest Loser are regarded as entertainment for the American Public and 8-year-olds are restricting carbs, having an outpatient eating disorders treatment team at Cincinnati Children’s, is possibly more important than ever before.
+In a world where children and teens have access to the latest diet fads on social media and/or meticulously track their diet using phone apps, having an outpatient eating disorders treatment team at Cincinnati Children’s is possibly more important than ever before.

 Many of our patients have a full blown eating disorder or some aspect of disordered eating.
 All have an unhealthy relationship with food and often a distorted body image.
 These issues need to be addressed with the assistance of a specially trained physician, mental health therapist and registered dietitian.